 I baked unceasingly, one amazing dessert after another.
 We wouldn’t even have time to finish one dessert or give it away to friends before I’d be pulling the next one out of the oven.

 It makes sense that this is a common reason to bake.
 Preparing and sharing food for other people is a way of creating a bond and satisfying a physical need.
-The famous Norman Rockwell famous depiction of Thanksgiving, which shows a loving family gathered around a Thanksgiving table depicts this perfectly.
+The famous Norman Rockwell Thanksgiving illustration that shows a loving family gathered around a Thanksgiving table depicts this perfectly.

 Baking to Satisfy Emotions